 From the outset of the program, students will have the opportunity to assess their written and verbal communication skills and determine an individual plan for refinement and growth.
 Over the course of the year, students will develop and deliver presentations to scholars both inside and beyond their disciplines, those in broader academic communities, and the general public.
 To aid their communications development, Graduate Fellows will participate in:

-Students in the cohort will build on the scholarly networks they are already developing in their home department.
-Beginning with the relationships formed among the interdisciplinary members of the cohort and extending to the faculty and staff engaged with the program, each participant will establish mentoring relationships with individuals at the NDIAS and in departments other than their own.
+Students will build on the scholarly networks they are already developing in their home department.
+Beginning with the relationships formed among the interdisciplinary members of the student cohort and extending to the faculty and staff engaged with the program, each participant will establish mentoring relationships with individuals at the NDIAS and in departments other than their own.
 These networking opportunities will be bolstered by:

 Graduate Fellows will have access to all NDIAS events, including the end-of-the-year conference, and will be invited to dinners and receptions with Faculty Fellows and visiting faculty.